Vivian Chong

 You closed your first real estate deal, and this is a big deal that immediately propels you to the top of the chart.
 You become one of the top agents for that month.

-However you feel you don't belong to the top achievers category and start to worry someone will soon exposed you to be not as competent as what you are being perceived as.
+However, you feel you don't belong to the top achievers category and start worrying that someone will soon exposed you as not as competent as what you are being perceived.

-You are an experienced real estate agent with many awards and accolades under your belt.
-But there is a feeling of self-doubt and inadequateness.
-You feel you are a fraud and people will soon find out.
+You are an experienced real estate agent with many awards and accolades.
+But you feel self-doubt and inadequateness.
+You think you are a fraud, and people will soon find out.

-If yes, like many of us, you probably experienced the Imposter Syndrome in real estate.
+If yes, you probably experienced the Imposter Syndrome in real estate.

 What is Imposter Syndrome?